Synodic-Software/Soul-Engine/README.md

 system with CUDA (primary) or OpenCL (secondary) support.

 ![Winged Victory Model](WingedVictoryBroken.png)
+(This is image is produced after 10 seconds of accumulation on a using a 750TI)

 #Features
 These are planned features (partial/incomplete implementations) for aid in the vision of the final application.